xcat2/confluent-docs/docs/getting_started/confluentquickstart_el8.md

 ## Preparing for OS deployment

-If desiring only to prepare for hardware management, then the guide has completed.
+If desiring only to prepare for hardware management, then the guide is complete.
 However, confluent also optionally supports OS deployment.

 ## Preparing name resolution